Dynamsoft/barcode-reader-javascript/README.md

 let scanSettings = await scanner.getScanSettings();
   // disregard duplicated results found in a specified time period scanSettings.duplicateForgetTime = 20000;
-  // set a scan interval so that the library may release the CPU from time to time scanSettings.intervalTime = 300;
+  // set a scan interval so the library may release the CPU from time to time scanSettings.intervalTime = 300;
 await scanner.updateScanSettings(scanSettings);
 ```

 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/yfkcajxz/)

-As you can see in the code, there are basically three categories of configurations.
+As you can see in the code, there are three categories of configurations.

-* `get/updateVideoSettings`: Configures the data source, I.E., the video stream.
-These settings include which camera to use , the resolution, etc..
-Check out more information [here](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Syntax).
+* `get/updateVideoSettings`: Configures the data source, i.e., the video stream.
+These settings include which camera to use, the resolution, etc..
+Learn more [here](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Syntax).
 * `get/updateRuntimeSettings`: Configures the decode engine.
 Find a full list of these settings and their corresponding descriptions [here](https://www.dynamsoft.com/help/Barcode-Reader/struct_dynamsoft_1_1_barcode_1_1_public_runtime_settings.html).
 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/f24h8c1m/)